AdobeDocs/analytics.en/help/integrate/c-advertising-analytics/c-adanalytics-workflow/aa-manual-vs-automatic-tracking.md

 # Tracking: Manual Mode and Auto Mode

 Tracking determines how Search Engine data is tracked by your Adobe Analytics implementation.
 This is a required step to properly augment the Adobe Analytics data with the Search Engine data.

-## Tracking: Manual Mode and Auto Mode {#topic_965B69533E6B4461A4A8A4F648CE6156}

-Tracking determines how Search Engine data is tracked by your Adobe Analytics implementation.
-This is a required step to properly augment the Adobe Analytics data with the Search Engine data.

-Two tracking modes are supported: [Auto Mode](../../../integrate/c-advertising-analytics/c-adanalytics-workflow/aa-manual-vs-automatic-tracking.md#concept_C4C6107838C947CFBB7F4E0CB94264F0) and [Manual Mode](../../../integrate/c-advertising-analytics/c-adanalytics-workflow/aa-manual-vs-automatic-tracking.md#concept_87B28BA9E7F84BA5972F69E6F3482A33).
+Two tracking modes are supported: Auto Mode and Manual Mode.

 ## Auto Mode Tracking {#concept_C4C6107838C947CFBB7F4E0CB94264F0}